 - Let sit for 5 minutes at room temperature, then serve on its own or on top of steamed rice.

-A poke is very versatile dish too: You can use salmon instead of tuna, you can add some lemon juice, very finely chopped fresh ginger, avocado cubes, cherry tomatoes.
+A poke is a very versatile dish too: You can use salmon instead of tuna, you can add some lemon juice, very finely chopped fresh ginger, avocado cubes, cherry tomatoes.
 Even pineapple.
 They would all work brilliantly.